omgshalihin/twit-API/README.md

 # TWIT-API
 ### Background
-An API/service that is built with Java to mimic the behavior of Twitter.
+An API/service that is built with Java to `mimic the behavior of Twitter`.
 This API is built ontop of [Spring](https://spring.io/) framework and utilises [MongoDB Atlas](https://www.mongodb.com/atlas/database) as a cloud database provider.
+#### Spring Frameworks
+- Spring Web
+- Spring Security
+- Spring Data MongoDB
+- Lombok
+#### Special Considerations
+- Users in the database should be unique
+- User's follower and following lists should be filled with unique users
+- User A should not be allowed to unfollow user B if user A is not in user B's list of followers
+- User A should not be allowed to reply to user B's tweets if user A is not in user B's list of followers
+- User should not be allowed to pin more than one tweet
 ### Hosting/Deployment
 The following domains are hosted on [Railway.app](https://railway.app/)
 - https://twit-api-production.up.railway.app/api/users